pruthviraj7714/latent/README.md

 # 🏨 LatentBooking

 LatentBooking is a modern **event ticket booking platform** built with a modular architecture.
-It features a robust backend, a user-friendly frontend, and an asynchronous worker service for handling background tasks like ticket confirmation and notifications.
+It features a robust backend, a user-friendly frontend, and an asynchronous worker service for cleanup unprocessed bookings.

 ---